Voting machine deliveries pushed back to mid-February

 When a truck delivered scores of new voting machines to a DeKalb County warehouse December 30, Secretary of State Brad Raffensperger said all 159 Georgia counties would have their new machines by February 8.

-Now the state says the counties will get their machines by mid-February – one week closer to the start of early voting for the March presidential primary.
+Now the state said the counties will get their machines by mid-February – one week closer to the start of early voting for the March presidential primary.

 "We feel really good about where we’re at," said Gabriel Sterling, who is managing the rollout for the Secretary of State’s office.
-Sterling says the state is delivering
+Sterling said the state is delivering the following:

 They're all going to 159 counties.
-It is, Sterling says, a logistical challenge that he says the office will meet.
+It is, Sterling said, a logistical challenge that he said the office will meet.

 "We were supposed to get a truck of screens yesterday.
 They didn’t show up.
 They showed up today.
 That’s the kind of thing when you do an implementation with this many moving parts," Sterling said.
 "And third party logistics and everything else that goes along with it, and coordinating with 159 counties."

-Sterling says Fulton County will get its voting machines next week.
+Sterling said Fulton County will get its voting machines next week.
 Fulton was originally scheduled to get them by the end of this week.

 Sterling expects the delivery drama to be all-but forgotten by the time early voting starts – on all-new machines, he says -- on March 2.